 What claims don't affect my no-claims bonus?

-There are certain kinds of claim that won't erode your no-claims bonus.
+There are certain types of claim that won't erode your no-claims bonus.
 Generally, insurers will leave your no-claims bonus alone if your claim was not a 'fault' claim.

 This means they were able to recover their repair costs in full from the party at fault.
 Similarly, many insurers will disregard non-fault claims where the other driver was uninsured.

-It's also quite common for insurers to make exceptions with glass damage claims.
+It's also quite common for insurers to make exceptions with claims for glass damage.

 Should I protect my no-claims bonus?